davenkin/andy-springboot4-template/adr/017_minimize_usages_of_lombok.md

 }
 ```

-- For value objects with class hierarchy, Java `Record` is not an option anymore, please refer
+- For ValueObjects with class hierarchy, Java `Record` is not an option anymore, please refer
   to [PageQuery](../src/main/java/com/company/andy/common/utils/PageQuery.java) as an example:
     - `@Getter` for getting data
     - `@SuperBuilder` for builder